 Topics addressed in this anthology include: making a delightful home when home is also a place of work, beginning as one means to finish by using the space in a house to establish patterns that shape the lives of family members, what to do about gossip, being stretched too thin by overwhelming demands, keeping home in the hearts of children, turning every change into a gain, what Seymore learned from the house itself when he and his wife lived in Linnaed Feldhman's house, the real treasures of a home, and some fundamental principles of domestic money management that helped turn even scarcity into a unifying bond.

-contents The Sketch Lines of Our Intentions The House in Wattle Street Gossip and Disappointment The Cottage Pieces of Sunshine and Bright Blue Sky Kite Tails and Balloon Voyages Read more ...
+contents The Sketch Lines of Our Intentions The House in Wattle Street Gossip and Disappointment The Cottage Pieces of Sunshine and Bright Blue Sky Kite Tails and Balloon Voyages Peek inside the novella ...

 The White Pavilion Volume 3

 Inasmuch as work and leisure define a great deal about the nature of any home, Seymore wrote about his interests and avocations from childhood and his subsequent career.
 He wrote about his early employment in the Burrower's Guild and what he learned from Leornian Feldham about the nature of success.
 He wrote about the early home in which he and his wife began the tradition of reading together as a family, and where they defined the nature of leisure and the part it would play in their new life together.
 He also wrote about the genesis of the family's Christmas celebration, originating from a not-so-perfect Christmas, and how to maintain an atmosphere of peace and pleasantness at home while raising diverse and energetic children, with everyone in the family working in a family business in the midst of home.
 Finally, during a trip to Williamsburg, Seymore and his young wife decide they want a home like the freehold lytfolc homesteads they encounter along the James River.